-Employing a form of microhistory called incident analysis, this study recounts the loud and often funny polemics surrounding the 1883 decision of Argentina's modernizing elite to plant supposedly non-native palm trees in the Plaza de Mayo of downtown Buenos Aires, the country's most symbolic public space.
+Employing a novel form of microhistory called incident analysis, this study recounts the loud and often funny polemics surrounding the 1883 decision of Argentina's modernizing elite to plant supposedly non-native palm trees in the Plaza de Mayo of downtown Buenos Aires, the country's most symbolic public space.
 While the event contributed to the eventual breakdown of the two-body municipal government that attempted to juggle local needs with those of a national capital, the outpouring of satire and caricature this fight over a tree unleashed in the press suggests that its real significance lies in what it reveals about Argentine cultural politics and political culture in the new "modern" age of the 1880s.

-Preliminary discussions about publication of this book have been held with editors at Oxford University Press and University of New Mexico Press.
-Supported by fellowships from the American Philosophical Society and the National Endowment for the Humanities.
+Draft completed.
+Preliminary discussions about publication have been held with editors at Oxford University Press and University of New Mexico Press.
+Project supported by grants and fellowships from the American Philosophical Society, the National Endowment for the Humanities, and Dumbarton Oaks.